LaReiter/PhD/README.md

 # PhD project: Statistical ecology - an ecological archive in narwhal tusks

-This repository contains selected files used during the completion of my PhD studies from 2022 to 2025.
+This repository contains selected research files from my PhD work conducted between 2022 and 2025.